WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 Wrap it up
 ----------

-In the end we report our findings.
+We report our findings.
 All wallets that fail at any of the above questions are considered high risk in our estimate.
 We might contact the wallet provider, try to find out what went wrong and report on the respective communication.